 To qualify for an unrestricted licence you must demonstrate that you hold an approved accreditation by providing statements of attainment, obtained after completion of the following Australian qualification framework (AQF) nationally recognised units of competency:

 - AHCCHM307 - Prepare and apply chemicals to control pest, weeds and diseases

 - AHCPMG301 - Control weeds

 By completing the accreditation, you will have nationally endorsed qualifications used to recognise and assess the skills and knowledge people need to perform effectively in the workplace.
 Where current qualifications for the above units of competency are not held, our chief executive may consider previous versions of these qualifications or future training options that become available.

-If you want to rely on an alternative qualification or training to apply for an unrestricted commercial operator's licence, you must demonstrate the qualification or training is relevant and substantially equivalent by comparing the qualification or training to the specified units of competency.
+If you want to rely on an alternative qualification or training to apply for an unrestricted commercial operator's licence, you must demonstrate that the qualification or training is relevant and substantially comparative to the specified units of competency qualification or training.